Biology Homework Chapter 7: Photosynthesis - The Light Cycles

 - 7.1 Autotrophs are producers: they make their own food using energy from the environment.
 Autotrophes not limited to photosynthetic organisms.
 Some organisms can also synthesize their food from available inorganic chemicals.
 Nor are all photosynthetic organisms plants: cyanobacteria and chloroplast-containing protists can also harvest light energy.

-- 7.2 Most photosynthesis occurs in the green pigment chlorophyll, found in the thylakoids membranes within stackes of grana in chloroplast organelles.
+- 7.2 Most photosynthesis occurs in the green pigment chlorophyll, found in the thylakoids membranes within stacks of grana in chloroplast organelles.
 Chloroplasts are found in mesophyll tissues of all green plants, and in some non-green parts of various eukaryotes, but not in prokaryotes.
-The arrangement of thylokoids as flat pancake-like structures stacked on top of each other increases membrane area, similar to the internal cristae of mitochondria.
+The arrangement of thylakoids as flat pancake-like structures stacked on top of each other increases membrane area, similar to the internal cristae of mitochondria.

-- 7.3 The overall reaction equation for photosynthesis is the revers of the the overall reaction equation for cellular respiration.
+- 7.3 The overall reaction equation for photosynthesis is the reverse of the the overall reaction equation for cellular respiration.
 Water is both a reactant and a product.
 The reactant water is split, giving up oxygen to the atmosphere.
 We can trace the movement of individual atoms from reactant molecules to product molecules by using radioactive isotopes.

 - 7.4 Photosynthesis is an example of a oxidation-reduction reaction, in which electrons move from one element to another.
 Compare the reaction diagrams with the redox reaction diagrams for cellular respiration.
 The cellular respiration reaction released energy; running it in reverse as photosynthesis requires energy input.